hua-mike/cp255-project/docs/index.md

 ## Inequitable Distribution of Crosswalks

-42% of intersections in San Francisco are missing full crosswalk coverage.
+The audit dataset shows that 42% of intersections in San Francisco are missing full crosswalk coverage.
 Mapping out intersections with and without full crosswalk coverage shows a clear spatial disparity between the northern neighborhoods (including neighborhoods outside of the downtown area) and southern neighborhoods of the city.
 This disparity is noted by Moran in his study.

 <img src="images/crosswalks.png" width="2000">